top of page

 So, you are getting married?
 Congratulations!
 Wondering what are the next steps to make sure you can make it down the aisle?
 Well, aside for colours, themes and venues there is some legal paperwork that needs to be taken care of to ensure your ceremony is recognised by Births, Deaths & Marriages in your state.
-As a civil celebrant practicing in Queensland and New South Wales, I can help you with all of this, but before we chat here is an overview of what is required (as at Mar 2024).
+As a civil celebrant practising in Queensland and New South Wales, I can help you with all of this, but before we chat here is an overview of what is required (as of Feb 2025) for the legal paperwork to get married in Australia.

 The first and most important legal document is the Notice of Intended Marriage or NOIM.